Evidence-based care for Iraqi, Kurdish, and Syrian asylum seekers and refugees of the Syrian civil war: A systematic review

 There is evidence to support the use of the Harvard Trauma Questionnaire (HTQ), Hopkins Symptom Checklist-25 (HSCL-25), and Post Migrational Living Difficulties (PMLD) to exclude posttraumatic stress disorder (PTSD) non cases and the Clinically Administered PTSD Scale (CAPS) for diagnosis of PTSD in Iraqi, Kurdish, and Syrian refugees in Canada.
 Narrative Exposure Therapy (NET) is the psychological treatment with the strongest evidence base in this population.
 This systematic review reported on the prevalence of assessment measures, treatments, and biomarkers used in the diagnosis and treatment of PTSD in Iraqi, Kurdish, and Syrian refugees.
 Continued research into biomarkers as a means of improving and objectifying psychological assessment and treatment of PTSD in Canadian refugee populations is recommended.

-Adults, Both sexes, Camp Coordination and Camp Management (CCCM), Conflict, Disability, Displaced population, Extreme violence/Accidents, Health, Mental health, Non-communicable diseases (all), Population displacement, Prisoners, Protection, Sexual and reproductive health
+Adults, Both sexes (for groups of both male and female persons), Camp Coordination and Camp Management (CCCM), Conflict, Disability, Displaced population, Extreme violence/Accidents, Health, Mental health, Non-communicable diseases (all), Population displacement, Prisoners/Detainees, Protection, Sexual and reproductive health